 The Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-In fiscal year 2023, we retained Meridian as an independent compensation consultant to provide executive compensation consulting services to the Compensation Committee and assist it in reviewing our executive compensation programs, making compensation decisions for each of our executive officers, and ensuring that our compensation programs remain competitive in attracting and retaining talented executives.
+In fiscal year 2024, we retained Meridian as an independent compensation consultant to provide executive compensation consulting services to the Compensation Committee and assist it in reviewing our executive compensation programs, making compensation decisions for each of our executive officers, and ensuring that our compensation programs remain competitive in attracting and retaining talented executives.
 The compensation consultant reports directly to the Compensation Committee, which maintains the authority to direct its work and engagement.
 The compensation consultant interacts with management to gain access to company information that is required to perform its services and to understand the culture and policies of our organization.

-Meridian's engagement with respect to executive compensation decisions for fiscal year 2023 included conducting a review of the design and competitive positioning of our compensation programs for our Chief Executive Officer, other executive officers, and non-employee directors in preparation for making compensation decisions for fiscal year 2023, reviewing our aggregate long-term incentive practices, and updating its prior compensation study regarding equity grant practices.
-As part of our compensation review for fiscal year 2023, Meridian provided the Compensation Committee with the following services, which the Compensation Committee used to make decisions related to compensation for fiscal year 2023:
+Meridian's engagement with respect to executive compensation decisions for fiscal year 2024 included conducting a review of the design and competitive positioning of our compensation programs for our Chief Executive Officer, other executive officers, and non-employee directors in preparation for making compensation decisions for fiscal year 2024, reviewing our aggregate long-term incentive practices, and updating its prior compensation study regarding equity grant practices.
+As part of our compensation review for fiscal year 2024, Meridian provided the Compensation Committee with the following services, which the Compensation Committee used to make decisions related to compensation for fiscal year 2024:

-• reviewed and provided an analysis of the compensation arrangements for all our NEOs, including the design and structure of our annual cash incentive bonus plan and equity-based incentive compensation program;

-- · advised on the design and structure of our cash and equity incentive compensation programs; - prepared an analysis of our share usage under our equity incentive plan; - updated the Compensation Committee on emerging trends and best practices in the area of executive and Board compensation; - provided recommendations and assisted with developing our peer group; - provided compensation data and recommendations for executive compensation in connection with the CEO succession in July 2023; - · provided compensation data for similarly situated executive officers at companies in our peer group; and - · reviewed and provided recommendations on the compensation program for our non-employee directors.
+- reviewed and provided an analysis of the compensation arrangements for all our NEOs, including the design and structure of our annual cash incentive bonus plan and equity-based incentive compensation program; - · advised on the design and structure of our cash and equity incentive compensation programs; - prepared an analysis of our share usage under our equity incentive plan; - updated the Compensation Committee on emerging trends and best practices in the area of executive and Board compensation; - provided recommendations and assisted with developing our peer group; - provided compensation data for similarly situated executive officers at companies in our peer group; and - reviewed and provided recommendations on the compensation program for our non-employee directors.